 motionEyeOS is a Linux distro that is also compatible with most local USB cameras as well as network cameras.
 It detects motion and sends email notifications if configured, so you can use it to develop a camera and monitor your child at home or keep a watch on your home while you’re elsewhere.

 Download | Supported devices: Raspberry Pi, Banana Pi, Odroid

 I found the above OSs incredible in terms of their interface and features as well as the potential use in everyone’s daily life.
 These can form the building block to create extraordinary stuff right at your home, with the available stuff.

 If you ask my opinion, I think RecalBox and OpenMediaVault are the best companions for a single-board computer like Raspberry Pi.
 Recalbox because I think most people (including me) love playing retro games and recalling childhood memories.
-And OpenMediaVault because a network attached storage is a best bet for storing tons of data.
+And OpenMediaVault because network-attached storage is the best bet for storing tons of data.